 Whilst running a barbecue chicken heart skewer stall – Cock-a-doodle-skew – at Maltby Street market in London, my friend Alex and I experienced a mixed reaction to the word ‘heart’.
 Some people would step back and loudly express their revulsion and some would politely decline.
 On the other hand, some members of the public, especially South Americans, were excited to finally find chicken hearts on sale, while a small percentage hadn’t tried them but were open to new things.

-Offal has a bad name in this country and we’ve experienced a mixed reaction to the word ‘heart’ when talking to people at the market but once they have a taste almost everyone is converted.
-We should remember that the heart is just another muscle in the body like the ones we buy packaged up in the supermarket so should be tasted with an open mind and no preconceptions.
+Once they had a taste, though, everyone was converted.
+Remember the heart is just another muscle in the body like the ones we buy packaged up in the supermarket so it should be tasted with an open mind with no preconceptions.

 Here’s five reasons why we should be eating more chicken hearts:

-The most important reason for me and the reason Cock-A-Doodle- Skew came about is that chicken hearts taste great and if you cook them right, they are as tender and juicy as fillet steak.
+The most important reason for me, and the reason we started Cock-A-Doodle- Skew, is that chicken hearts taste great and if you cook them right, they are as tender and juicy as fillet steak.

 They are extremely popular in South America and Asia.
-In Brazil they are an essential part of Churrascaria, where they are charred over a flaming barbecue.
+In Brazil they are an essential part of Churrascaria, the barbecue joints where they are charred over charcoal.
 In fact, tasting them cooked this way by a Brazilian colleague was the inspiration for Cock-A-Doodle-Skew.